Peter King's MMQB: Matt Millen fights for his life

 • In the six drafts since 2013, Schneider has traded his first-round draft choice six times.

 Conclusions to be drawn: not many, if any.
-In the five regular seasons from 2013-17, the results of the teams these two general managers formed:
+In the five regular seasons from 2013 to ’17, the results of the teams these two general managers formed:

-• Seattle is 54-25-1, has won three division titles, and has made the playoffs four times.
+• Seattle is 54-25-1, has won three division titles and has made the playoffs four times.

-• Carolina is 51-28-1, has won three division titles, and has made the playoffs four times.
+• Carolina is 51-28-1, has won three division titles and has made the playoffs four times.

 My point: There’s no one way to build a good football team, except maybe for this—you better have a good quarterback.